 God reaches out to us in ways we often do not expect.
 Janevie, one of our Kids Church teachers in Victory Sta.
 Rosa, experienced this when a friend invited her to join a small group a few years back.
 Here is her story.

 It was a casual invitation.
 A good friend invited me to meet with her for dinner—her treat.
-As a high-school girl with limited food allowance, the idea of having free food for dinner sounded really appealing to me.
+As a high school student with limited food allowance, the idea of having free food for dinner sounded really appealing to me.
 I said yes and hurried off to our meeting place, not expecting anything.

 The minute I arrived, though, I sensed that something was different.
-Aside from me, there were other high-school girls flocking to my friend’s table; they were all eagerly sharing stories about their faith in God.
+Aside from me, there were other high school students flocking to my friend’s table; they were all eagerly sharing stories about their faith in God.
 It was too late to back out when I realized that it was not a simple catch up dinner—it was a dinner with my friend’s small group (or what’s known as a Victory group).

 Since then, I found myself joining them every week.
 At first, it was all about the free food and the idea of not having to head home right away.
-(It was a convenient excuse for me not to spend time with my family.)
+(It was a convenient excuse for me not to spend time at home.)
 Though my heart and my head were never really there, I found it a good way to let the hours pass while half-listening to their testimonies.